Unified Payments Interface: On-Device wallet

-On September 20, RBI governor Shaktikanta Das officially launched UPI Lite at Global Fintech Fest 2022.
+On 20 September, RBI governor Shaktikanta Das officially launched UPI Lite at Global Fintech Fest 2022.
 Canara Bank, HDFC Bank, Indian Bank, Kotak Mahindra Bank, Punjab National Bank, State Bank of India, Union Bank of India and Utkarsh Small Finance Bank enabled UPI Lite feature on BHIM.
 Paytm Payments Bank on 15 February 2023 went live with UPI Lite feature.

+Beginning November 1, 2024, the UPI Lite auto top-up feature will allow the balance to be automatically replenished when it drops below a certain threshold.
+The user is responsible for setting the minimum balance and reload amount, which cannot be greater than the ₹2,000 wallet limit.
+The UPI Lite account can be topped-up up to five times in a single day.
+Users using UPI Lite are currently able to transact up to ₹500 each.
+Furthermore, ₹2,000 is the maximum amount that can be stored in a UPI Lite wallet.
+For users of UPI Lite wallets, the cumulative maximum daily expenditure limit has been set at ₹4,000.
+It has been suggested by the RBI that the UPI Lite maximum transaction limit be raised from ₹500 to ₹1,000.
+The UPI Lite wallet limit has also been raised from ₹2,000 to ₹5,000.

 Supported banks

 The NPCI website lists the banks that facilitate UPI, termed as Payment Service Providers (PSP) – listed with their UPI application and handle – and issuers.
-PSP includes banks which have their own mobile application to facilitate transaction and issuers include banks which don't have their own payments interface and rely on third-party software for transactions.
+PSP includes banks which have their own mobile application to facilitate transaction and issuers include banks which do not have their own payments interface and rely on third-party software for transactions.
+On 1 August 2024, RBL Bank announced integration of UPI and National Common Mobility Card capabilities with RuPay credit cards.

 e-RUPI

 e-RUPI or e₹UPI (portmanteau of electronic Rupee and UPI) developed in collaboration with Department of Financial Services, Ministry of Health and Family Welfare and National Health Authority.
 It was introduced from 2 August 2021. e-RUPI is to ensure leak proof delivery of welfare services and bypassing middle man to decrease corruption.
 Private sector can use the service for their own corporate social responsibility initiative (CSR). e-RUPI is basically e-voucher based on QR code or SMS string that can be delivered through mobile phone. e-RUPI will act as a precursor for future Central bank digital currency (CBDC) that will be launched by RBI as it will help in highlighting the gaps within the national digital payment infrastructure.

 Financial Software and Systems (FSS) integrated e-RUPI on 1 December 2021 for financially underserved segments of the society.
 Government of Karnataka partnered with NPCI to provide student scholarship through e-RUPI which can even be received on feature phones.